-The core of every pupil's curriculum consists of English, Mathematics, a Science subject, a Social Subject, a Modern Foreign Language and an Expressive/Technical subject.
-Every pupil awill choose two further subjects in any of these areas, making a total of eight subjects to be studied.
+The core of every pupil's curriculum consists of English, Mathematics, a science, a social subject, a modern foreign language and an expressive/technical subject.
+Every pupil will choose two further subjects in any of these areas, making a total of eight subjects to be studied.

 One period per week each is devoted to Personal Social and Health Education and Religious and Moral Education, and two periods per week to Physical Education.
 Pupils will also be given the opportunity to study three short electives during the session.
-These will promote the development of skills and wider achievements, and in some cases, lead to recognised qualifications.
+These will promote the development of skills and wider achievements and, in some cases, lead to recognised qualifications.

-Within this curriculum, which is based on the principles of a broad, general education, there remains a considerable degree of personalisation and choice for each and every pupil.
+Within this curriculum, which is based on the principles of a broad general education, there remains a considerable degree of personalisation and choice for every pupil.

-In all subjects pupils will be building on the Curriculum for Excellence courses delivered in S1 and S2.
+In all subjects, pupils will be building on the Curriculum for Excellence courses delivered in S1 and S2.
 On completion of Level 3, pupils will progress to study a combination of Level 4 Experiences and Outcomes.